PacoSLO/openWRT-NOC-/README.md

 ## 🌐 OpenWrt Network Operations Center (NOC) Dashboard

 A lightweight, modern, and responsive web-based dashboard designed to monitor your home network status in real-time.
 This project is built with minimal resource consumption in mind, making it ideal for running directly on **OpenWrt routers** or within **Proxmox LXC containers** in a homelab environment.
+It also have a nice Mobile/Tablet friendly UI.

 ---